leafac/yocto-cfa/dissertation/yocto-cfa.md

 The interpreter in Step 0 may not terminate for some programs, and preventing non-termination is one of the main issues we must address when developing an analyzer (see [](#programs-that-do-not-terminate)).
 The source of non-termination in Step 0 is substitution, which may produce infinitely many new expressions and cause the interpreter to loop forever.
 In Step 1, we modify the interpreter so that it does not perform substitution, and as a consequence it considers only the finitely many expressions found in the input program.
 The interpreter in Step 1 may still not terminate, but that is due to other sources of non-termination that will be addressed in subsequent Steps.

-### Avoiding Substitution by Introducing Environments and Closures
+### Avoiding Substitution by Introducing Environments

 When the interpreter from Step 0 encounters a function call, it produces a new expression by traversing the body of the called function and substituting the references to the parameter with the argument (see [](#substitution-in-function-definitions)), for example: